oxidecomputer/humility/README.md

 selected by the `--agent` command-line argument.

 - `--agent=i2c` uses direct construction and execution of raw I2C commands.
-  This only works when connected to the target via a debugger.
+  This works when connected to the target via a debugger, or when the target has a `hiffy` task with the `net` feature enabled
 - `--agent=idol` uses Idol operations, which can be executed over the network.
-This could also be used (in theory) when connected with a debugger; in practice, the Idol operations have a larger encoding compared to raw I2C operations, so the HIF program may not fit.
+This could also be used (in theory) when connected with a debugger or when using the `hiffy` + `net` backend; in practice, the Idol operations have a larger encoding compared to raw I2C operations, so the HIF program may not fit.
-- `--agent=auto` (the default) selects `i2c` if we're connected with a debugger or `idol` if we're connected over the network.
+- `--agent=auto` (the default) selects `i2c` if we're either connected with a debugger or support the `hiffy` + `net` backend, or `idol` if we're connected over the network.

 In practice, allowing `humility pmbus` to select the agent is almost always what you want.